 How can I test to see if the craft beer glass is "beer clean"?

-There are three tests that you can perform to see if your gose, stout, or IPA glass is "beer clean".
+There are three tests that you can perform to see if your gose glass, stout glass, or IPA glass is "beer clean".

 Sheeting Test: Submerge the glass in water.
 If the glass is free of contaminants, the water will evenly coat the glass when removed from he water.
 If the beer glass is not "beer clean" the water will break up into small drops.